European-XFEL/EXtra/docs/calibration.md

 The calibration pipeline produces masks along with corrected data, in keys called `image.mask` or `data.mask` depending on the detector.
-Zeros in the mask represent good pixels, while any other value indicates one or more reasons to consider the corresponding data dubious:
+Zeros in the mask represent normal, good pixels, while any other value indicates one or more reasons why the data may be atypical.

+Most of these values indicate different kinds of 'bad' data.
+But it also includes values like `NON_STANDARD_SIZE` for pixels, usually at sensor edges, which are intentionally larger than most, and thus capture more photons.

 ::: extra.calibration.BadPixels
     options: